learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

 ```

 ## Building a Max Margin Classifier
 Recall from the previous lesson that creating a support vector machine actually boils down to solving a convex optimization problem.
-You can use the the Python library "CVXPY" to do so, more information can be found [here](http://www.cvxpy.org/).
+You can use the the Python library "cvxpy" to do so, more information can be found [here](http://www.cvxpy.org/).

+You may have not used cvxpy before, so make sure it is installed using your terminal and the command `pip install cvxpy`.

+Make sure to import `cvxpy` as `cp`.
 The four important commands to be used here are:

 - `cp.Variable()` where you either don't include antything between `()` or, if the variable is an array with multiple elements, the number of elements.
 - `cp.Minimize()` or `cp.Maximize`, with between the parentheses the element to be maximized.